Reporting & Analytics Workflow for Agency Social Media Managers

 What metrics matter most for client retention?

-Showing competitive improvement over time is the single most powerful retention metric.
-When clients see they are outperforming competitors in specific format categories, they see clear agency value.
+Showing competitive improvement over time is a useful retention signal.
+When clients see where they are gaining ground in specific format categories, they can understand the agency's strategic value.

 How often should I generate these reports?